TuyaInc/tuyasmart_home_ios_sdk/en/resource/Push.md

-## Integrate push
+# Integrate Push

-For Apps developed by using the Tuya SDK, the Tuya platform supports push function, sending operation push to users and alarm push of products.
+For Apps developed based on Tuya SDK, the Tuya platform supports push function, including operation push to users and alarm push of products.

-### Configure Xcode
+## Configure Xcode

-Clock project -> `TARGETS` -> `Capabilities`, and switch on the `Push Notification` switch.
+Clock project -> `TARGETS` -> `Capabilities`, and switch on the `Push Notification` .
 The effect is as follows.

 ![ios-push](./images/ios-push.png)

-### Configure the Tuya Developer Platform
+## Configure the Tuya Developer Platform

 Log in to the Tuya Developer Platform -> enter relevant App ->Configure the Push function->Upload the push certificate.

 ![ios-push-setting](./images/ios-push-setting.png)

-### Initialization
+## Initialization

 Initiate push in the `didFinishLaunchingWithOptions` method.